Perera

-Perera is a surname of Portuguese origin.
+Perera is a surname of Portuguese and Galician origin.
 The name is a variant of the common Portuguese surname Pereira (meaning pear tree).
+Perera is also a Catalan surname with the same meaning.
+Additionally, the surname is present in Western India due to Portuguese colonists.
 There are other variants in the Iberian Peninsula: Perer (Catalan), Perero, Pereros (Extremadura, Salamanca and Valladolid), Pereyra, Pereyras, Das Pereiras, Paraira (Portuguese), Pereire, Pereyre (Pyrenees), Pereiro, Pereiros (Galician).